Today, many mothers

 right answers, and each woman must evaluate her specific

-situation before she decides what is best for her.
+situation before she decides what is best for her and her family.

 Before making a decision, you need to evaluate the positive and negative effects that working outside the home can have on